Myken bed and soup

 Dining

 In the café, situated in the former gym, your friendly hosts serve generous portions of hearty food.
 Their homemade food is delicious and unpretentious, and the menu varies according to which local ingredients are available and in their prime.
-After enjoying your breakfast, lunch or dinner, or coffee and cake, you can relax on the sofas and savour what the islanders of Myken claim is the world’s most beautiful view.
+After enjoying your breakfast, lunch or dinner, or coffee and cake, you can relax and savour what the islanders of Myken claim is the world’s most beautiful view.

-Skolen Seng og Suppe is fully licensed, and the hosts would be delighted to pour you a shot of Myken Arctic Single Malt Whisky, produced at the island’s very own distillery.
+The hosts would be delighted to pour you a shot of Myken Arctic Single Malt Whisky, produced at the island’s very own distillery.
 During the summer, guests can enjoy art exhibitions as well as concerts.

 About Myken